soundanalogous/Breakout/README.md

 1. Wire some hardware components to your board (see schematics included with the examples).
 2. Make sure your board is attached and the StandardFirmata sketch is uploaded.
-3. You'll find the Breakout Server (Breakout Server.app for OS X or Breakout Server.exe for Windows) in the Breakout/server/.
+3. You'll find the Breakout Server (Breakout Server.app for OS X or Breakout Server.exe for Windows) in Breakout/server/.
 Simply double-click to launch the application.
 4. Select the serial port for your board from the drop-down.
 If you wish to use a different network port than 8887 you may change also change it (and use the new port in steps 5 and 6 below).
 5. Click the Connect button.
-You should see the message "Server started on port: 8887".
+You should see the message "Server running on: <your server name>: 8887/".
 6. Open the example file: hello_world.html (http://localhost:8887/examples/hello_world.html) in Chrome (v14 or greater), Firefox (v7 or greater), or Safari (v5 or greater).